Cardiovascular

 With AVEIR LP:

-Significantly lower rate of Device-related Complications at 30 days
+50% lower rate of Device-related Complication

 AVEIR™ Leadless Pacemakers — Choose the Right Therapy by Indication

 Deliver the most physiologic pacing strategy for your patient with a modular leadless system designed to treat a range of bradyarrhythmias.
-AVEIR AR Atrial LP, VR Ventricular LP and DR LP System offer chamber specific therapies, upgradeable pathways, and long-term retrievability.4
+AVEIR AR2 Atrial LP, VR Ventricular LP and DR LP System offer chamber specific therapies, upgradeable pathways, and long-term retrievability.4

 AVEIR™ AR2 ATRIAL LP